r0jjames/webapps-microservices-projects/java-microservices/accounts/README.md

-# Instructions to run Microservice in Docker
+# Instructions to run Microservice in Docker using Dockerfile
 ### Step 1: Run maven command to generate jar file from where the pom.xml
 `mvn clean install`